rrhew/rhew-lab/content/authors/tliu/_index.md

 - Current Undergraduate
 ---

-Tyler joined the Atmospheric Biogeochemistry Laboratory as part of the URAP Program.
+Tyler Liu is a senior at UC Berkeley studying chemistry and music, with a concentration in organic materials (metals) for chemistry and musical composition for music.
+Tyler joined the Atmospheric Biogeochemistry Laboratory in Fall 2023.
 He is currently working on laser-based measurements of CH4, CO2 and CO.